LSSTDESC/descqa/README.md

 ## Code structure

-- `master.py`: the master script to start a test run
+- `run_master.sh`: a convenient shell script to run DECSQA
-- `run_master.sh`: a convenient shell script to set enviornment variables/paths before running `master.py`
+- `fix_web_permission.sh`: a convenient shell script to ensure permissions are set correctly.
-- `archiver.py`: to clean up (archive) the output directory
+- `index.cgi`: CGI script for web interface
-- `validation_configs/`: directory that hosts all validation test config YAML files
+- `descqa/`: package that contains all the validation test classes and relevant utilities
-- `validation_code/`: directory that hosts all the validation test classes and relevent utilities
+- `descqa/configs/`: directory that hosts all validation test config YAML files
-- `validation_data/`: directory that hosts small data files that validation tests need
+- `descqa/data/`: directory that hosts small data files that validation tests need
-- `www/`: directory that hosts the web interface
+- `descqaqweb/`: package that contains the web interface

-_Note: actual catalog files are not in this repo as they are generally much bigger._
+- `descqaqrun/`: package that contains the execution scripts

 ## Dependencies